mchenryspagg/investigate_a_dataset/README.md

 ## Acknowledgments
 Special thanks to ALX - T and the entire ALG, ALX, and the Room team for the opportunity to partake in this Udacity data analysis nanaodegree program.
 Its a great privilege that i would forever be grateful for.
-I get to complete 7 python projects under the sponsorship of ALX-T
+I get to complete 7 python projects under the sponsorship of ALX-T.